how to write a wedding speech

 Props?

-Whether you’re giving a best man’s speech at a wedding or delivering a eulogy at a funeral it can be helpful to use props as a way to engage your audience and add visual interest to your speech.
+Whether you’re giving a best man’s speech at a wedding or delivering a eulogy at a funeral, props can help engage your audience and add visual interest to your speech.
 For example, if you’re giving a best man’s speech, you could use the bride’s bouquet as a prop to help tell the story of how you met the groom.
 Props can be a great way to add meaning and depth to any public speaking event.
-They also provide you with memory aids to remember your speech.
+They also provide you with memory aids to help you remember your speech.

 Toasts